 Continually they would discuss how they would have to make choices on what game to play because of how the browsing works based on viewers.
 If you play a popular game that has 700-1000 streamers playing it, and don’t have a lot of viewers, you might never be seen.
 They would suggest playing non-popular games to possibly get a community going.

 This really set a cord for me because it was purely based on how the Twitch organizes its content.
-With more options to find more streamers that were doing a quality stream that people might enjoy, there might be better communities for people to be apart of.
-A large number of people I talk to enjoy smaller streamers because they get lost in the larger communities, and can have a more intimate experience with the community and the streamers.
+With more options to find more streamers that were doing a quality stream that people might enjoy, there might be better communities for people to be a part of.
+Many people I talk to enjoy smaller streamers because they get lost in the larger communities, and can have a more intimate experience with the community and the streamers.

 I set out to change how people found streams.